top of page

 Bob is a founding member and the Operational Coordinator for the Gruen-Gow Memorial CISM Team of Northeastern Pennsylvania which was established in April 2014 to support first responders and first receivers in Northeastern Pennsylvania.

-Bob joined the NAMI Northeast team to help promote education on mental illness and do whatever possible to help support the vision of the right mental health resources being available in the right location at the right time.
-Bob’s passion for supporting those with mental illness and mental health struggles comes from his own mental health journey as well as the journey of many family members and friends who have struggled, including the loss of a brother by suicide.
+Bob joined the NAMI Northeast team to help promote education on mental illness.
+HIs passion for supporting those with mental illness and mental health struggles comes from his own mental health journey as well as the journey of many family members and friends who have struggled, including the loss of a brother by suicide.

 bottom of page